anonymous124/flow_synthesizer/docs/index.md

 ## Vocal sketching

-Finally, our models allows vocal sketching, by embedding a recorded vocal sample in the latent space and finding the matching parameters.
-Below are some examples of how the models respond to several recorded samples.
+Finally, our models allow vocal sketching, by embedding a recorded vocal sample in the latent space and finding the matching parameters.
+Below are examples of how the models respond to several recorded samples.

 ## Real-time implementation using Ableton Live